Clothes for Bedridden Patients

 Adaptive Pants

-Our men's adaptive pants and women's adaptive pants are wheelchair-friendly, making them easy to put on even while in a reclined position.
-Elastic waists or magnetic closures are common features in these pants.
+Our men's adaptive pants and women's adaptive pants are wheelchair-friendly, making it easier to put on pantseven while reclined.
+Elastic waists, side zips, or magnetic closures are standard features in our collections.

 Adaptive Footwear